 Published: 10:06 AM, Apr 13, 2022

-After a rough couple of years the demand for is growing as people look to redevelop.
+After a rough couple of years the demand for London bridging loans is growing as people look to redevelop.
 We know that the capital took a battering over the last couple of years as people raced for space in the country.
 Why stay in the capital when employers were forced to send everyone home to work in the back bedroom on a laptop.

 But now after a couple of years things are turning around and business has reverted to type.
 It does not want it's highly paid staff barely changing their underwear for days on end while pretending to be giving 100%.

 Bosses are bosses, the desire to hover over desks to check were not binge watching Netflix is never going to disappear.

 But the turnover in office space has been tremendous and much of what is there is going to have to be changed, modified and adapted.